alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 * The [Performance Platform](https://www.gov.uk/performance) was released, with dashboards for all the different licences, notices, and registrations that people and organisations can apply for.
 These will be the first of many similar platform services

-* The [GOV.UK blogging platform](https://blog.gov.uk/) was launched, initially featuring a ‘history of government’ blog operated by the The National Archives.
+* The [GOV.UK blogging platform](https://blog.gov.uk/) was launched, initially featuring a ‘history of government’ blog operated by The National Archives.
 Existing blogs will soon be migrated to the new platform

 The [Identity Assurance Programme](http://digital.cabinetoffice.gov.uk/2012/10/04/less-about-identity-more-about-trust/) is: